awsdocs/amazon-redshift-developer-guide/doc_source/loading-data-files-using-manifest.md

 ## Using a Manifest Created by UNLOAD<a name="loading-data-files-using-unload-manifest"></a>

 A manifest created by a [UNLOAD](r_UNLOAD.md) operation using the MANIFEST parameter might have keys that are not required for the COPY operation\.
-For example, the following UNLOAD manifest includes a `meta` key that is used by an Amazon Redshift Spectrum external table\.
+For example, the following `UNLOAD` manifest includes a `meta` key that is required for an Amazon Redshift Spectrum external table and for loading datafiles in an `ORC` or `Parquet` file format\.
 The COPY operation requires only the `url` key and an optional `mandatory` key\.

 ```
 {